ft7e/data-structures-and-algorithms/javascript/Stack-Queue/Stack-Queue-Shelter/README.md

 ## API

-enqueue : adds an element into the queue, which runs the push method in the stack that adds an element to the stack
+enqueue : adds an element into the queue

-dequeue : removes an element from the queue which runs the pop method in the stack that removes the top element
+dequeue : removes an element from the queue

 ## WhiteBoard